ticovidal/ticovidal/README.md

-- 👋 Hi, I’m @ticovidal
+- 👋 Hi, I’m Thiago Vidal, or just @ticovidal
-- 👀 I’m interested in UX/UI design, frontend design, frontend-dev (javascript, html, css, php, react.js)
+- 👀 I’m a UX/UI & frontend-dev (JavaScript, HTML5, CSS3, PHP & Typescript) who decided to aiming for Full Stack
-- 🌱 I’m currently learning Typescript OO, node.js and React.js
+- 🌱 I’m currently expanding my knowledge in TypeScript OO and back-end technologies (Node.js and Laravel)
+- ✨ I'm currently developing skills in React.js and Next.js
-- 💞️ I’m looking to collaborate on React.js, node.js and php
+- 💞️ I’m looking to collaborate on React.js, node.js and PHP
 - 📫 How to reach me: tvidal82@gmail.com

 <!---